 The Moon Manifesto

-For a long time, I had great difficulty explaining to people what it is that we do at Loomo.
-People would ask us: Are you a digital agency?
+For a long time, I had difficulty explaining to people what we do at Loomo.
+Companies would ask: Are you a digital agency?
 An advertising firm?
 A PR company?
 How about a web development team?
 Branding consultants, perhaps?
 Each time, I would look at them and simply say “Yes.
 We do that.”
-Sometimes they – and I – would get frustrated trying to bundle Loomo up into such a short descriptor; to take a team of varied specialists, wrap us up in a tidy little bow, and place us on a shelf in their realm of understanding for what an “agency” was.
+Sometimes they – and I – would get frustrated trying to bundle Loomo up into such a short descriptor; to take a team of varied specialists, wrap us up in a tidy little bow and place us on a shelf in their realm of understanding for what an “agency” was.
 Years went by like this until one day I realized – we had been looking at it the wrong way.